jeeban101/careerroad/replit.md

-✓ FIXED: All database tables created in Supabase with proper foreign key relationships ✓ FIXED: Authentication system fully working with Supabase connection string ✓ FIXED: User registration and login tested and working with persistent sessions
+✓ FIXED: All database tables created in Supabase with proper foreign key relationships ✓ FIXED: Authentication system fully working with Supabase connection string ✓ FIXED: User registration and login tested and working with persistent sessions ✓ COMPLETED: Automatic roadmap saving functionality implemented ✓ COMPLETED: History page with full roadmap display and progress tracking ✓ COMPLETED: Toast notifications for successful roadmap generation and saving ✓ COMPLETED: Frontend-backend integration for seamless user experience ✓ COMPLETED: History button properly visible in navigation when logged in ✓ COMPLETED: Database verified with 3 saved roadmaps for testing

 ## System Architecture